delete-app/landing/apps/landing/src/content/docs/learn/know-yourself/your-relationship-with-yourself.md

 ---
-title: "1.5 Your Relationship With Yourself"
+title: "Your Relationship With Yourself"
 description: "You attract what you are.
 How you treat yourself sets the baseline for how you let others treat you."
 sidebar:
   order: 5